Dunellen, New Jersey: Local government

 Dunellen is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+The governing body is composed of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Dunellen is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2024, the mayor of Dunellen is Republican Jason F. Cilento, whose term of office ends December 31, 2027.
-Members of the borough council (with party and term-end year in parentheses) are Council President Teresa Albertson (R, 2024), Crisol-Iris Lantz (R, 2026), Joseph Paltjon (R, 2024), Trina G. Rios (R, 2025), Daniel Cole Sigmon (R, 2025) and Harold VanDermark (R, 2026).
+As of 2026, the mayor of Dunellen is Republican Jason F. Cilento, whose term of office ends December 31, 2027.
+Members of the borough council (with party and term-end year in parentheses) are Council President Crisol-Iris Lantz (R, 2026), Teresa Albertson (R, 2027), Trina G. Rios (R, 2028), William R. Scott (R, 2027), Daniel Cole Sigmon (R, 2028) and Harold VanDermark (R, 2026).

-In October 2021, the borough council selected Harold VanDermark from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2023 that had been held by Tremayne Reid until he resigned earlier that month.
+In October 2021, the borough council selected Harold VanDermark from a list of three candidates nominated by the Democratic Municipal Committee to fill the seat expiring in December 2023 that had been held by Tremayne Reid until he resigned earlier that month.
 VanDermark will serve on an interim basis until the November 2021 general election, when voters will choose a candidate to serve the balance of the term of office.